Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 - Next, create a statement to find the `employee_id` for Miranda Harris.
 When that works, add it to `assignment5-sql.txt.`
 - Next, write a query to find the `product_id` for the 5 least expensive products.
 Add that to the assignment file too.
 - Then, start a transaction with `BEGIN`, followed by an `INSERT` for the orders record with a `RETURNING` for the `order_id`, followed by an `INSERT` for the 5 line_items corresponding to the 5 least expensive products.
 Finally, commit the transaction with `COMMIT`.
-  Once you have this sequence working in `sqlcommand`, add all 4 statements to the assignment file.
+  Once this sequence works in `sqlcommand`, add all 4 statements to the assignment file.
 - Finally, write a `SELECT` statement to find all `line_items` corresponding to the new `order_id`, and return all the columns for these records.
 When this works, add that statement to the assignment file.

 Hint 1: When you are trying this out in `sqlcommand`, if you do `BEGIN` followed by the `INSERT` of the orders record, followed by the `INSERT` of the line_items records, followed by the `COMMIT`, then, because you are typing this all in manually, the transaction may time out before you get to the `COMMIT`.
 So, as you are trying things out in `sqlcommand`, do it without the `BEGIN` and the `COMMIT`.
 But be sure to include the `BEGIN` and `COMMIT` in your homework file.